patrickap/docker-restic/README.md

     options:
       # Maps directly to command line options
       # Can be either of type boolean, string, integer, or list
-      # Anchor aliases can be used to reuse common options
+      # Anchor aliases can easily be used to reuse common options
       <<: *repository
       tag: snapshot
       verbose: true